Classes

 Beginnings I

-Update: Summer and Fall 2023 classes are now sold out.
+Update: NEW FRIDAY SESSION!
+Available now!
+Our standard Spring & Summer 2024 classes are now sold out.
 If your preferred class is sold out, you can request to be placed on our waiting list by emailing assistantebanista@gmail.com.
 Beginnings I cancellations, however are rare.

 Skill level: Best place to begin.
 All levels